anugrahsinghal/spring-boot-3-localstack-aws-s3/README.md

 # Requirements

-# How to run locally
+# How to run with docker
 -
 ```sh
 docker-compose up